trans-travel/trans-travel/bm.md

-Bermuda does not appear to have law that makes it illegal for trans people to use bathrooms, children to receive gender affirming medical care, or for tran speople to dress differently than your sex assigned at birth.
+Bermuda does not appear to have law that makes it illegal for trans people to use bathrooms, children to receive gender affirming medical care, or for trans people to dress differently than your sex assigned at birth.
 However, because no positive law exists, discrimination would be legal.

 Note that resorts and tourist areas may be more accepting than other